What are pool alarms?

 Depending on your needs, the types of pool alarms can ensure more safety.

-Also known as entry point alarms, standard pool alarms have a mounting device that is fixed onto the entry door leading to the swimming pool.
+Also known as entry point alarms, standard pool alarms have a mounting device that is fixed onto the entry door or gate leading to the swimming pool.

 This pool alarm acts in a similar way to home door alarms.
 These use infrared beams to sense activity.